MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/troubleshoot-upgrade-to-azure-stack-hci-23h2.md

 ## Operating system upgrade

-While upgrading the OS, you may encounter registration failures or network ATC intent health state issues.
+When you [Upgrade the OS](./upgrade-22h2-to-23h2-powershell.md), you may encounter registration failures or network ATC intent health state issues.
 This section provides steps to troubleshoot these issues.

 ### Registration failures